spaykin/rural-urban-classification/README.md

 ## Acknowledgements

-Susan Paykin (co), Moksha Menghaney (co), Marynia Kolak, and Qinyun Lin (2021).
+Susan Paykin (co), Moksha Menghaney (co), Qinyun Lin, and Marynia Kolak (2021).
 Research Brief: Rural, Suburban, Urban Classification for Small-Area Analysis.
 Healthy Regions & Policies Lab, Center for Spatial Data Science, University of Chicago.

-The authors gratefully acknowledge the contributions of Luc Anselin, PhD and Julia Koschinsky, PhD of the Center for Spatial Data Science, University of Chicago.
+The authors gratefully acknowledge the contributions of Luc Anselin and Julia Koschinsky of the Center for Spatial Data Science, University of Chicago.

 *This research was supported in part by the Robert Wood Johnson Foundation (RWJF).
 It was also supported by the National Institute on Drug Abuse, National Institutes of Health, through the NIH HEAL Initiative under award number UG3DA123456.
 The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the NIH, the Initiative, or the participating sites.*